All Episodes

 Yeah, this is basically a ceasefire under fire.

-Uh hopefully that it would lead to a more permanent solution.
+Hopefully, that it would lead to a more permanent solution.

 Also, guys, do me a quick favor, bro.

-Guys, do me a favor, like the video on YouTube.
+Guys, do me a favor.

-We we um I I'm realizing that we need to focus more on getting our engagement up on YouTube.
+I'm realizing that we need to focus more on getting our engagement up on YouTube.

-Because as you guys know, we split our audience, which you know everyone says that's a very foolish thing to do, which it kind of is, I ain't gonna lie to y'all.
+So if you're watching right now on Fresh and Fit, like the video real quick, because as you guys know, we split our audience, which, you know, everyone says that's a very foolish thing to do, which it kind of is.

-But you know, it is what it is.
+But, you know, it is what it is.

-It comes with uh the territory of being uh demonetized, which kind of sucks, but you know, it is what it is.
+It comes with the territory of being demonetized, which kind of sucks.

 And quick, also, guys, once again, quick announcements.